Connection Modes: Local vs Hosted

 What it means / when to use it

-- Meaning: MCP runs on your machine via
+- Meaning: The MCP server runs on your machine via

 npx, alongside your IDE. - Pros: Full feature set, including capabilities that rely on local filesystem access.